 If you have any questions about the headspace Melton YAG, you can contact our Community Awareness Officer, Mel, at firstname.lastname@example.org or call us on 03 8065 5600.

 If a young person requires assertive follow up or crisis support contact:

 - Suicide Call Back Service: 1300 659 467

 Or you can attend your closest Emergency Department or call 000

 When you turn 15 years of age, you can apply for your own Medicare card.
 To do this you have to do some paper work and have some identification.
 You need to complete a "Medicare copy or transfer" application form and submit it at your local Medicare service centre.
 You’ll need to provide identification, such as a student card or birth certificate, as well as details about the card you are transferring from.

 If you need more information or need help with accessing a Medicare card, please have a chat to our Access Team by contacting us on (03) 8001 2366.
 Alternatively, have a look at the human services website about becoming independent: https://www.humanservices.gov.au/customer/subjects/young-people-becoming-independent

 In Australia, laws protect young peoples’ rights to have information they share with doctors (and other people who provide health services) be kept private.

 These laws mean that what you tell people during a health care appointment must remain private between you and that person or service, except in particular situations.

-When you talk to any of the staff at headspace Melton you can be confident that what you talk about is not shared with people outside of the service without your knowledge. headspace Melton helps you access services that are sometimes provided by other agencies outside of headspace.
+When you talk to any of the staff at headspace Melton you can be confident that what you talk about is not shared with people outside of the service without your knowledge. headspace Werribee helps you access services that are sometimes provided by other agencies outside of headspace.
 Please talk with anyone on our Access Team about how this relates to your private information.